tareq-rahman1/Tareq-Rahman/README.md

 ## 🔰 MERN stack developer
 **About**

 _I'm Tareq a professional MERN stack developer from Bangladesh.
-First I would say thankfull to my respectable teacher Anisul Islam that I learned many skills of MERN stack development from him.He is an passionate computer science teacher from Bangladesh lives in Finland, he is helping millions of CSE students all over the world form the last 11 years with free._
+First I would say thanks to my respectable teacher Anisul Islam that I learned MERN stack development from him.He is an passionate computer science teacher from Bangladesh lives in Finland, he is helping millions of CSE students all over the world form the last 11 years with free._

 **Education**